google-business-communications/bm-nodejs-dialogflow-integration/README.md

 ## Importing a pre-made Dialogflow template

 1. A sample Dialogflow bot is included in `examples/bm_test_bot.zip`.
-To import it, gto the [Dialogflow console](https://dialogflow.cloud.google.com), and select the previously created project in the top left.
+To import it, go to the [Dialogflow console](https://dialogflow.cloud.google.com), and select the previously created project in the top left.
 2. Click the gear icon in the top right, then click **Export and Import**.
 3. Click **IMPORT FROM ZIP** and select `examples/bm_test_bot.zip`.
 4. This example project contains intents for a sample pizza restaurant and has entities defined for types of pizza (`$pizza_type`) and method of delivery (`$delivery_method`), which can be seen in the **order pizza** intent on the **Intents** page.